plasterbrain/hugo-modules/images/README.md

 # Hugo Modules: Images
-Adds partials and functions for responsive and performant image loading.
+Adds partials and functions for responsive, accessible, performant image loading.

 ## Features
 - Lazy loading with Lozad.js
 - Automatic WebP and/or PNG fallback
 - Low-quality image placeholders with native Hugo functions
-- Function to get appropriate color for text overlay (using the Colors module)
+- Get WCAG-safe color for text overlays (using the Colors module)

-This module does not use extensive automatic srcset formatting bc I hate that shit
+There's no exhaustive srcset formatting bc I don't like it

-## Quick start
+## Install
 1. **Import** this module by adding an entry to your site's config file(s):
     ```toml
     [modules]